eclipse-archived/ceylon/README.md

 # Ceylon

-This is the 1.2.1 _"Irregular Apocalypse"_ release of the Ceylon command line tools.
+This is the 1.2.2 _"In A Galaxy Far Far Away"_ release of the Ceylon command line tools.
 This is a production version of the platform.

 Ceylon is a modern, modular, statically typed programming language